 The post-1990 era is one characterized by the spread of globalization and the intensification of global trade and cultural exchanges.
-It is also an era witnessing the ebb and flow of global politics, particularly with the move from unipolarity to multipolarity, trade wars, increased global inequalities, global demographic transitions, transnational extremism, climate change and environmental degradation, and the resurgence of nationalist movements.
+It is also an era witnessing the ebb and flow of global politics, particularly with the move from unipolarity to multipolarity, trade wars, increased global inequalities, global demographic transitions, transnational extremism, and the rise of complex and multifaceted threats to security.
 In such a context, States seek to address challenges besetting them often by attempting to reinforce, revise, or challenge the existing international order.